TeskaLabs/asab/doc/asab/storage.rst

 Encrypting data
 ~~~~~~~~~~~~~~~

 The :func:`set()` coroutine method has an optional boolean parameter `encrypt` which provides an encryption option for data that you want to store in the database.
 Only values of the type ``bytes`` can be encrypted.
-If you want to encrypt other values, make sure you encode them first.
+If you want to encrypt other values, encode them first.

 .. code:: python